-There are two ways in which emotional abuse is one of the most dangerous things that can be done to a human being: firstly, it is often not recognized as abuse in the first place as it is perpetrated by people you love most.
+There are two ways in which emotional abuse is one of the most dangerous things that can be done to a human being: firstly, it is often not recognized as abuse in the first place as it is perpetrated by the people you love most.
 Secondly, the wounds sometimes just don’t heal.

-The modus operandi of such abusive individuals appear to be eerily similar no matter the number of accounts from survivors.
-And the only way of escaping emotional abuse is to recognize the abuser’s method and running for your dear life.
+The modus operandi of such abusive individuals appears to be eerily similar no matter the number of accounts from survivors.
+And the only way of escaping emotional abuse is to recognize the abuser’s method and run for your dear life.